minecraft-linux/minecraft-linux.github.io/src/source_build/launcher.md

 command in `/home/paul/`, you'd have to use `/home/paul/msa/build/msa-daemon` as the path).

+### Adding Wayland support

+By default, compiling the game launcher will not come with native Wayland support, as SDL3 is not enabled.
+The game will run under Xwayland, but if you are running into issues (e.g. flickering, mouse not locked), it's best to run the game natively through Wayland.
+To compile the launcher using SDL3, add the following cmake flag:
+`-DGAMEWINDOW_SYSTEM=SDL3`

 ## Installation

 You can now optionally install the launcher system-wise.
 If you don't,